SolCygnus/laurie/README.md

 Step 1.
 Download Linux Mint 22.1 Cinamon.
 Install in preferred hypervisor

 Step 2.
+Update, Snapshot, Install git
+    From the terminal run:
+    sudo apt update && sudo apt upgrade -y sudo apt install git

+Turn off the VM and create a snapshot. general guidance would be to call it base and today's date.

+Step 3.
 Clone the repo from the terminal.
 Open a terminal and run:
     git clone https://github.com/SolCygnus/laurie

-Step 3.
+Step 4.
 Make main.py executable and run
 From the terminal run:
     chmod +x the main.py
     main.py